wp-plugins/medialink/readme.txt

 Tags: audio,feed,feeds,flash,gallery,html5,image,images,list,music,photo,photos,picture,pictures,rss,shortcode,video,xml
 Requires at least: 3.0.1
 Tested up to: 3.4
-Stable tag: 1.38
+Stable tag: 2.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-MediaLink outputs as a gallery from the media library(image and music and video).
+MediaLink outputs as a gallery from the media library(image and music and video and document).
 Support the classification of the category.

 == Description ==

-Create a playlist (image, music, video) of data in the media library below the specified, MediaLink displays Pages by passing the data to various software.
+Create a playlist (image, music, video, document) of data in the media library below the specified, MediaLink displays Pages by passing the data to various software.

 If you want to output the gallery by specifying the directory, please use the [GalleryLink](http://wordpress.org/plugins/gallerylink/).